salimss2/ImageMatches/README.md

-# ImageMatches
+# Memory Matching Game 🧠🎮

-A simple and fun memory game! 🎮 The user clicks on images to find matching pairs.
-When two images match, a message appears saying “Congratulations!
-You found a match 🎉”, and if not, “Try again 😅”.
-This project trains memory and focuses on practicing interactive programming and event handling.
+A simple and fun memory game built for practicing interactive programming and event handling in user interfaces.

+## Description
+This game challenges the user's memory.
+Click on images to find matching pairs.
+- If two images match: **"Congratulations!
+You found a match 🎉"**
+- If they don’t match: **"Try again 😅"**

+The goal is to improve memory and concentration while having fun!

+## Features
+- Simple and intuitive interface
+- Immediate feedback on matches
+- Easy to expand with more images or levels

+## How to Play
+1. Open the game in your browser or run the project.
+2. Click on any image to reveal it.
+3. Find the matching image to score a match.
+4. Keep matching until all pairs are found.

+## Technologies
+- HTML
+- CSS
+- JavaScript

+## License
+This project is open-source and free to use.